Saldanha Bay - General Info

 Select your download option below

-This is a busy commercial harbour about 60NM north of Cape Town and a major port for exporting iron.
-It is adjacent to the West Coast National Park.
+This is a busy commercial harbour and a major port for exporting iron ore.
+It is about 60NM north of Cape Town, adjacent to the West Coast National Park, on the northern side of a large, deep bay.
 The breakwater and hills here have created a very sheltered harbour in the NW of the port for fishing boats and yachts.

 Entrance Notes and Cautions: